 7. Make it easy to eyes

-Just because you have the possibility to append too much information, that doesn’t mean you can make the work look clumsy.
-The problem with most of the infographic makers out there is that too much information gets clustered and can strain the eyes of readers.
+Just because you can append too much information doesn’t mean you can make the work look clumsy.
+The problem with most infographic makers is that too much information gets clustered and can strain readers’ eyes.

-When there is insufficient white space, readers get deviated from the purpose of the infographic.
-In other words, the infographic loses its value the moment you do not know to organize it from the visual perspective.
+When there is insufficient white space, readers get to deviate from the infographic’s purpose.
+In other words, the infographic loses its value when you do not know how to organize it from a visual perspective.

 - Prepare multiple layouts to choose the best.

 - Choose the right color scheme and align the content accordingly.